Pscx/Pscx/README.md

 Creates filesystem symbolic links.
 Requires Microsoft Windows Vista or later.

-### `nho`

-Create a PSObject from a dictionary such as a hashtable.

-### `ocb`

-Formats text via Out-String before placing in clipboard.
-Can also place string in clipboard as a file.

 ### `Out-Clipboard`

 Formats text via Out-String before placing in clipboard.
 Can also place string in clipboard as a file.